 Lufthansa A320 Business Class

 Lufthansa short-haul Business class is nice, but is it worth the paying extra over Economy class?
 Probably not.
-The service is by no means bad, but Lufthansa Economy class also pretty good.
+The service is by no means bad, but Lufthansa Economy class is also pretty good.
 If you already have airport priority & lounge access via Star Alliance Gold membership, the only real difference is a nicer meal on board and a guaranteed vacant seat next to you.